 Today it is possible to see (but not sample) bottles of "Polly" whisky in Eriskay's only pub, The Am Politician.
 And stories continue of bottles turning up hidden in peat or long forgotten under floorboards.
 The Am Politician is to be found towards the southern end of Eriskay's main settlement, Am Baile, which is scattered across the rocky north west corner of the island.

 The village is dominated by St Michael's Church, built in 1903.
 Also dominated by St Michael's is the new causeway linking Eriskay to South Uist.
 Work began in May 2000 and was completed in July 2001.
 The end result is a 1,650m long causeway containing 700,000 tonnes of rock, and carrying the island's water and electricity supply as well as the more obvious road.
 It cost £9.4m.

-The causeway should help stem the decline of the island's population, which has fallen steadily from 421 in 1931 to 133 in 2001.
+The causeway should help stem the decline of the island's population, which had fallen steadily from 421 in 1931 to 133 in 2001.
 It seems to be working because by 2011 the population had risen to 143.
 Eriskay is now much more accessible from South Uist than in the days of the ferry; and services in South Uist and Benbecula are more readily available to Eriskay residents.

 Coinciding with the construction of the causeway, new harbours and ferry slipways were built on Eriskay, at the south end of Coilleag a'Phrionnsa, and on Barra.
 These are used by the Sound of Barra Ferry linking the two islands, and providing a quicker and more direct alternative to the existing triangular service from Lochboisdale to Castlebay and Oban.